OpenNewsLabs/r-workshop-ire/README.md

 ## How to use these files

 * You can clone or download this repository by clicking on the green button above, "Clone or download"
-* We recommend opening the .r files in RStudio while reading .ipynb notebooks online by clicking the links provided
+* We recommend opening the .r files in RStudio while reading the .ipynb notebooks online by clicking the Github links above

 ## Questions?